npbarnes/Ziggurats.jl/README.md

 [![CI](https://github.com/npbarnes/Ziggurats.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/npbarnes/Ziggurats.jl/actions/workflows/CI.yml)

-This package contains routines for automatically constructing high-performance non-uniform random number generators for a wide variety of univariate probability distributions using a variation on the Marsaglia & Tsang Ziggurat Algorithm[^1].
+This package contains routines for automatically constructing high-performance non-uniform random number generators for a wide variety of user defined univariate probability distributions using a variation on the Marsaglia & Tsang Ziggurat Algorithm[^1].

+It's designed as a black-box algorithm, in most cases all the programmer needs to provide is a probability density function (pdf) and a list of extremal points of the pdf that divide the domain into subdomains where the pdf is monotonic.

+The Ziggurat Algorithm is designed for very high marginal sampling performance at the expense of a longer setup time.
+It's appopriate for situations where you need a large number of samples from a fixed distribution with a known pdf.

 # Installation
 Ziggurats.jl is a registered Julia package that can be installed using the Julia package manager.